localmed/pyserializer/docs/serialization.rst

 =============
 Serialization
 =============
-Serializers allow python objects to be converted to native Python datatypes.
+Serializers allow Python objects to be converted to native Python datatypes.
 The serialized data can then be easily rendered to json.

 Getting started
 ===============